Sulaiman-Dem/DeepFake-Hunter/README.md

 First download all our files from the github.
 Then open [Google Colab](https://colab.google) and make a google account if you don't have one already.
 Click on "Open Colab" then it will ask you to open a notebook.
 Click upload and individually upload each file you want to open.

+> Note: Be very careful of file pathing because you would have to change the path files in the code to your respected workspace.

 ## Future Improvements:

 This model was made with [tensorflow sequential API](https://www.tensorflow.org/api_docs/python/tf/keras/Sequential).
 Our next version will be use [pytorch](https://pytorch.org) instead to have more customization of the model.